sghall/famous-chart-demos/README.md

 1. bubble-clusters:  this is an svg example that approximates the demo ar http://projects.delimited.io/experiments/force-bubbles/.
 There is no famo.us rendering happening here.
 It's just ther for reference.

 2. bubble-physics:  this is an example that uses the famo.us physics engine to do the multi-foci demo at http://projects.delimited.io/experiments/force-bubbles/  The example works but I wasn't able to get the bubbles to eventually settle and remain stable.
 The bubble-quadtree example was created as a best attempt at creating the effect.

+TODO:
+Need better test data to demo these properly.
+All the examples need to have support for adding legends and title.
+The bar chart example could also be extended to have SVG axes.